 - Wilson v.
 Jonathan Pauling et al. – Jury Verdict Issued Fall 2015

 - This case involved Amanda Wilson, who had been violently sexually assaulted, strangled, and bitten by her boss, Jonathan Pauling, causing her significant emotional and psychological distress as well as the loss of her job.
-A Denver District Court jury found for Ms. Wilson on three claims for relief: assault, battery, and intentional interference with contract.
+A Denver District Court jury found the defendants guilty on three claims for relief: assault, battery, and intentional interference with contract.
 Combined with the jury verdict and pre-judgment interest, Ms. Wilson’s award amounted to $6.3 million

 Call 303-578-4400 or fill out our online form to contact our firm and discuss your case with our experienced attorneys.